LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 *   **Possession Factor:** Something only the consumer has, like a USB containing an encrypted security key, Google Authenticator app, etc.
 *   **Inherence Factor:** Something only the consumer is like Fingerprints, Facial or Eye scan, etc.
 *   **Location Factor:** Authentication is restricted to registered devices or geographic location derived from the Internet Protocol (IP) address used for an authentication request.
-*   **Time factor: **This limits the user authentication to a specific time frame in which access to the system is permitted, and prohibits access to the system outside of the timeframe.
+*   **Time factor: **This limits the user authentication to a specific time frame in which access to the system is permitted and prohibits access to the system outside of the timeframe.

 There are several MFA authentication methods available leveraging the above authentication factors to protect the consumer account.
 Businesses can use one or all of the following MFA authentication methods as per their business requirements.